gammapy/gammapy/docs/install/index.rst

 .. note::

-    On Windows, you have to open up the conda environment file and uncomment the lines with ``sherpa`` and ``healpy``.
+    On Windows, you have to open up the conda environment file and delete the lines with ``sherpa`` and ``healpy``.
 Those are optional dependencies that currently aren't available on Windows.

-This creates a conda environment called ``gammapy-0.13``.
-To activate it:
+This creates a conda environment called ``gammapy-0.13`` which you can activate via:

 .. code-block:: bash

     conda activate gammapy-0.13

-Note that you have to execute that activation command every time you open a new terminal window, because the default with conda is the base environment, which doesn't have Gammapy installed.
+Note that you have to execute that activation command (but not the environment cration command) every time you open a new terminal window, because the default with conda is the base environment, which doesn't have Gammapy installed.

 To check your Gammapy installation, you can use this command: